joaomelo/auth-mech/README.md

 # Fireauth Machine

-Abstracts authentication state from firebase auth module making easier to develop reactive auth ui.
+Abstracts authentication state from firebase auth module making easier to develop reactive auth UI.

 ## Motivation

 [Firebase](https://firebase.google.com/) is awesome.
-It makes so easier for solo developers and small teams build software with agility.
-And one of it main conveniences is the authentication module.
-You can read everything about it [here](https://firebase.google.com/docs/auth) and i will assume from now on that you have basic understand of it.
+It makes so easier for solo developers and small teams to build software with agility.
+And one of its main conveniences is the authentication module.
+You can read everything about it [here](https://firebase.google.com/docs/auth) and I will assume from now on that you have a basic understanding of it.

-After a few times building login uis with firebase auth i found myself repeating the same code to wrap fireauth logic with authentication state abstraction.
+After a few times building login UI with firebase auth, I found myself repeating the same code to wrap fireauth logic with authentication state abstraction.
 Let me show you the issue in detail.

 The recommended approach to react to auth changes is to register a callback function (observer) in the `onAuthStateChanged` method from the auth object.
 Like this: